+- Before Construction

+- See that

-- 1. All materials are approved by OMT. - 2.
-The location and alignment of the structure are checked. - 3.
-Foundation conditions are satisfactory. - 4.
-A sufficient supply of each required size of stone is on hand.
+- 1. All materials are approved by OMT.

+- 2. The location and alignment of the structure are checked.

+- 3. Foundation conditions are satisfactory.

+- 4. A sufficient supply of each required size of stone is on hand.

 The largest stones are laid first.